johnnylau/simpleCSVMani/README.md

 3. finds the longest 5 records in the dataset

-4. searches if there are any duplicates records in the set (and note how you define "duplicate")
+<del>4. searches if there are any duplicates records in the set (and note how you define "duplicate")</del>

 5. finds all records that were created in the first month of the data set's existence.